benavlabs/crudadmin/docs/usage/security_authentication.md

 ## Understanding Authentication in CRUDAdmin

-CRUDAdmin uses a dual-layer authentication system that combines the best of two approaches: JWT (JSON Web Tokens) and server-side sessions.
+CRUDAdmin uses server-side sessions for authentication.
 Let's understand why this matters and how to set it up properly.

 ### Authentication in CRUDAdmin

-CRUDAdmin uses JWT combined with server-side sessions for authentication, which is perfect for admin interfaces where security is more important than handling large numbers of concurrent users.
+CRUDAdmin uses server-side sessions for authentication, which is perfect for admin interfaces where security is more important than handling large numbers of concurrent users.
 This approach gives you:

 1. Complete control over active sessions
 2. Ability to immediately invalidate sessions when needed
 3. Built-in protection against common authentication attacks
 4. Easy session monitoring through the admin interface

-Here's how to set up this dual authentication system:
+Here's how to set up this authentication system:

 ```python
 from contextlib import asynccontextmanager